 Fitting recurring fees for cloud services into an operating budget is easier than squeezing a project cost into a capital budget.
 And unlike project costs that can spiral out of control, monthly fees remain stable and predictable.

 Interested in the business benefits of choosing IaaS over premises-based computing projects?
-Call us.
-We’ll help you understand how IaaS can help you run your business more smoothly and profitably.
+HostedBizz infrastructure services are all based in 100% Tier III Canadian Data Centers.
+Book a call with us to better understand how IaaS can help you run your business more smoothly and profitably.